Union College research fellowship, summer 2009

 To describe it in less esoteric terms: this project was a continuation of a long line of student research in voting theory, a discipline of mathematics that is much more interesting than it sounds due to some surprising limitations on what a voting system can do.
 This project involved writing and using a set of programs to probe the properties of the mediancentre rule, a voting system invented by Prof. William Zwicker.
 This line of research is certainly incomplete; the final report represents the results from the first attempts to expand our investigation to 4 candidates or more.
 Much remains to be explored, and many problems remained to be resolved (e.g. we are yet to find a reliable way to detect ties).

-Creative Commons Attribution 3.0 United States License.
+This work is licensed under a Creative Commons Attribution 3.0 United States License.